colymba/silverstripe-restfulapi/README.md

 ## Todo
 * implement `createModel()` method
+* implement `deleteModel()` method
 * check/test `updateModel()` method with latest Ember Data
-* Move serializing method to their own classes (basic, ActiveModel...)
-* API authenticator as its own class?
+* Implement API's PermissionProvider
+* Default YAML config
-* Rename to 'SilverStripe JSON API'
+* Rename module to 'RESTAPI'? this can be used for other thing than JSON via custom Serilaizer...
-* Implement API permission set
-* ...

 ## License (BSD Simplified)